axoflow/axosyslog-core-docs/content/shared/chunk/option-tag-sumologic.md

 | Type:    | string list |
 | Default: | "tag"       |

 *Description:* Optional.
 This option specifies the list of tags to add as the tags fields of Sumo Logic messages.
-If not specified, {{% productparam "abbrev" %}} automatically adds the tags already assigned to the message.
+If not specified, {{% param "product.abbrev" %}} automatically adds the tags already assigned to the message.
 If you set the `tag()` option, only the tags you specify will be added to the messages.